sebdemanche/cgi-lab/autonomous-data-warehouse.md

     ![](images/ADW_004.PNG " ")

 We now have a Autonomous Data Warehouse instance created and running.
 We have also downloaded the Client Credentials file "wallet".
 We will use this file when connecting to the database instance  using Sql Developer.
-Next we will create a Data file and use Object stroage to upload it to Database instance.
+Next we will create a Data file and use Object storage to upload it to Database instance.

 ## **Step 2:** Create Auth token for the user to connect to ADW and load data